LLNL/Silo/docs/Chapter2-Section2.md

   Poor Man's Parallel I/O is a simple and effective I/O strategy that has been used by codes like Ale3d and `SAMRAI` for many years and has shown excellent scaling behavior.
   A drawback of this approach is, of course, that multiple files are generated.
-  However, when used appropriately, this number of files is typically small (e. g.
+  However, when used appropriately, this number of files is typically small (e.g. 8 to 64).
-  8 to 64).
   In addition, our experience has been that concurrent, parallel I/O to a single file which also supports sufficient variation in size, shape and pattern of I/O requests from processor to processor is a daunting challenge to perform scalably.
   So, while Poor Man's Parallel I/O is not truly concurrent, parallel I/O, it has demonstrated that it is not only highly flexible and highly scalable but also very easy to implement and for these reasons, often a superior choice to true, concurrent, parallel I/O.